0atman/noboilerplate/scripts/38-autism.md

 notes:

-This restricted detail-oriented thinking causes the primary Autism symptoms of:
+This restricted, detail-oriented thinking causes the primary Autism symptoms of:

 - regular difficulties in social interaction and communication
 	- We are lost in the conversation, and are missing the social cues around us